Llyme/StaxelAPI/README.md

 ### ModPlugin
 A less bloated hook so you don't have to create all the functions that you won't be using.

+This is meant to be inherited just like with the Staxel mod hooks.